emmettFC/selected-projects/plankton_model/README.md

 ![alt text](https://github.com/emmettFC/selected-projects/blob/master/plankton_model/assets_README/plank-3d-density.png)

+#### Comparision to empirical data
+One reason that I built this model is because of the paper referenced above that conducted a statistical analysis of longitudinal near-surface chlorophyll data in the North Sea, and found that tidal periodicities accounted for much of the observed variation(8).
+The goal of this project was to see if I could build a model that incorporated some basic but physically meaningful components that would mimic the observed behavior.

+The data on near surface chlorophyll fluorescence—which in times of low ambient light is a very good proxy for phytoplankton density—are maintained by the Center for the Environment Fisheries and Aquaculture (CEFAS)(17).
+These data were collected from a Smart Buoy that automates the collection of oceanic data at regular intervals.
+Data on near surface chlorophyll is available for the period 2001-2018.
+While the CEFAS data has a number of interesting features, the buoy did not record tidal change and so I got the tidal gauge data from a very nearby station called Sheerness located in the same inlet in the North Sea.
+This dataset is maintained by the British Oceanographic Data Center (BODC)(18).

+The tide gauge data is at 15-minute temporal resolution and the chlorophyll fluorescence data is at a 2-hour resolution, and so the analysis had to be done at 2-hour intervals.
+For each 2-hour interval, I brought in the discrete point tidal height, the discrete point tidal height from 2-hours previous, the chlorophyll fluorescence value at 1meter depth and the chlorophyll fluorescence value from 2-hours previous.
+Tidal current was then calculated as the absolute value of the difference in tide height between the two measurements: TC = abs(tideXn - tide0).

+This is in line with the way that the function for D(z,t) takes the absolute value of the periodic rate of change (abs(sin(pit/6))), which facilitates the comparison.
+The tidal data is at a fine-scale temporal resolution and produces nearly continuous plots over time (pictured below for week 1 & 2 June 2003).
+When the data are resolved to the less granular interval of the chlorophyll data, the graph becomes less smooth and the current differential is exaggerated (pictured below for week 1 June 2003):

 When you isolate the top one meter of the water column, you can see a very regular periodic change in density as desired by the model:

 ![alt text](https://github.com/emmettFC/selected-projects/blob/master/plankton_model/assets_README/_plank_9.png)